ledgerleapllc/cleareststake-frontend/README.md

 We use Cypress for testing the portal's critical functionality.
 In order to run the test suite, you will need to open **cypress.json** and enter your credentials.
 Then after a successful build, **npm run cypress** for a headless unit test, or **npm run cypress-open** for a more detailed test interface.

+Note: cypress must be run from a server with an xserver.

 Example:
 ```
 {